wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 	export real mn0_vdsat_0p0=mn0:vdsat@0
 }
 run dc
 </pre>
-Define the measurement name: alias measurement dc
-Run the dc analysis by name: run dc_sweep_nmos
-It’s the name you give to the dc sweep analysis, NOT the .scs file.
-Export the value of mn0:vdsat when sweep value is 0.
-The result will be printed in .measure file generated afterward.
+Define the measurement name: `alias measurement dc` Run the dc analysis by `run dc_sweep_nmos` which is the name you give to the dc sweep analysis, NOT the .scs file.
+Export the value of `mn0:vdsat` when sweep value is `0`.
+The result will be printed in .measure file .

 There exist two types of commands to run the MDL script, as shown below:
 <pre>